-If you’d rather shoot or edit in a format other than HEIF, it’s easy enough to swap.
-On your iPhone, open Settings, then Camera and tap on Formats.
+If you’d rather shoot or edit in a format other than HEIF, it’s easy enough to swap out.
+On your iPhone, open Settings, then Camera, and tap on Formats.
 Then select most compatible.
 Keep in mind that HEIF files take up less space on your device.

 What’s the difference between HEIC and HEIF?

 HEIF is the name for the standard — High Efficiency Image Format — while HEIC is Apple’s chosen file name extension.
 The terms are basically interchangeable because the High Efficiency Video Compression (HEVC) standard, also known as H.265, is the base for both.